sogebot/sogeBot/docs/install-and-upgrade.md

 - To access webpanel, go to `http://localhost:<port>` where port is configured as PORT env variable, e.g. `PORT=20001 npm start`

+### Upgrade

+1. Backup your `.env` and, if using sqlite3, `sogebot.db` file
+2. Remove your sogeBot directory
+3. Go through Installation steps
+4. Before `npm start` recopy your backup back to bot folder

 ## From git

 ### Build prerequisites